Canonical measures and the dynamical systems of Bergman kernels: Introduction

 is a singular hermitian metric on $K_{Y}+L_{X/Y}$ such that

 holds almost everywhere on $Y$ and

 holds on $Y$.
-In particular $h_{\infty}$ (and hence $\omega_{Y}$) is unique and is independent of the choice of $A$ and $h_{A}$. \fbox{} \end{theorem} Here it may be better to replace $h_{\infty}$ by its lower-semi-continuous envelope because of the following classical theorem. \begin{theorem}(\cite[p.26, Theorem 5]{l}) Let $\{ u_{\alpha}\}_{\alpha\in A}$ be a family of plurisubharmonic function on a domain $\Omega$ in $\mathbb{C}^{n}$.
+In particular $h_{m}$ (and hence $\omega_{m}$) is unique and is independent of the choice of $A$ and $h_{A}$. \fbox{} \end{theorem} Here it may be better to replace $h_{m}$ by its lower-semi-continuous envelope because of the following classical theorem. \begin{theorem}(\cite[p.26, Theorem 5]{l}) Let $\{ u_{\alpha}\}_{\alpha\in A}$ be a family of plurisubharmonic function on a domain $\Omega$ in $\mathbb{C}^{n}$.
 Suppose that $\{ u_{\alpha}\}_{\alpha\in A}$ is locally uniformly bounded from above.
-Then the upper-semi-continuous envelope of $\sup_{\alpha\in A}u_{\alpha}$ is again plurisubharmonic on $\Omega$ \fbox{} \end{theorem} But anyway this adjustment occurs on a set of measure $0$. \begin{remark} In the above dynamical system, we start from an ample divisor $A$ of the form $m_{0}!(K_{Y}+L_{X/Y}) - M$ with $M$ effective.
-But every ample divisor $A$ is written in this form, since
+Then the upper-semi-continuous envelope of $\sup_{\alpha\in A}u_{\alpha}$ is again plurisubharmonic on $\Omega$ \fbox{} \end{theorem} But anyway this adjustment occurs on a set of measure $0$.

-for every sufficiently large $m$ by the bigness of $K_{Y}+L_{X/Y}$. \fbox{} \end{remark} In the above construction the dynamical system as above is more complicated than in \cite{KE} because $L_{X/Y}$ is a $\mathbb{Q}$-line bundle and not a genuine line bundle on $Y$.
-But since $h_{L_{X/Y}}$ is very close to be a smooth metric (see Section 2.2), we can handle the singularity of $h_{L_{X/Y}}$.
-In \cite{LC}, we handle more singular boundary than $(L_{X/Y},h_{L_{X/Y}})$.